Verification

 Monitoring practices and verifying progress

 With increased transparency comes increased responsibility to evaluate practices, engage on solutions and verify progress.
-We monitor for potential land use changes in our supply chain to ensure compliance with Cargill’s Policy on Sustainable Palm Oil and "No Deforestation, No Peat and No Exploitation” (NDPE) commitment.
+We monitor for potential land use changes in our supply chain to ensure compliance with Cargill’s Policy on Sustainable Palm Oil.

 Satellite and radar technology